-In an effort to assess the effectiveness of the workshops in enhancing the competitiveness of our participants, we have been regularly tracking our 2006 and 2007 faculty cohorts.
+In an effort to assess the effectiveness of the workshops in enhancing the competitiveness of our participants, we have been regularly tracking our faculty cohorts.
 What we are most proud of is that a number of our participants have recently been successful in securing grants.
 The type of grants funded include R15s, R21s, K awards, Score grants, MBRS and other small local awards.
 In addition, some have received good scores and are awaiting funding decisions.
 The success rate of our past participants is even more significant when you consider the current funding level of the various NIH institutes.
 We have been very gratified in the correspondence received asserting the positive role the grant-writing workshop and mentoring played in their success.
 The following are some of their quotes:

 "This was an outstanding workshop.
 The knowledge gained about the entire course of a "grant" will undoubtedly enhance my ability to secure funding."

 "Too many workshops and grant-writing books provide very broad comprehensive overviews of the grant-writing.
 As a new P.I., this approach is most helpful.
 A perfect example of what made this course different was when we covered the Specific Aims section.
 I very much enjoyed how we walked through each paragraph of the Specific Aims and what function it serves.
 This was a very formative approach. ...This Team is amazing."

 "I really enjoyed the workshop and it gave me a better insight of the proposal pre-award, submission and evaluation process.
 I would strongly recommend this workshop to someone else."

 "It is difficult for me to express how much this workshop enabled me to get right to writing a grant.
 It is among the finest training I've attended..."

 "I love the organization of workshops, wish to see even more writing advice."

 "The exercise with Specific Aims & Biosketches was great!"